TalDM/Ammiad/README.md

 <h3> Variant calling pipeline </h3>

-The UNIX commands used for running variant calling are stored in [variant_calling_pipeline.txt](variant_calling_pipeline.txt).
+The UNIX commands used for running variant calling are stored in [variant_calling_pipeline.txt](data_processing/variant_calling_pipeline.txt).
 The pipeline is using BWA, Samtools, GATK, VCFtools and TASSEL (versions enclosed in the file).

 <h3> Calculating pairwise identity and assignment to DGGs </h3>

 - Distinct genotype groups (DGGs) were assigned by pairwise genetic identity.
-- To calculate identity and assign to DGGs, use [identity.r](identity.r).
+- To calculate identity and assign to DGGs, use [identity.r](data_processing/identity/identity.r).
-- If you wish to create a summary .csv table with the coordinates, euclidean distances, microhabitats and SNP summary, load the [identity_function.r](identity_function.r), using the [identity_function_run_example.r](identity_function_run_example.r).
+- If you wish to create a summary .csv table with the coordinates, euclidean distances, microhabitats and SNP summary, load the [identity_function.r](data_processing/identity/identity_function.r), using the [data_processing/identity/identity_function_run_example.r](data_processing/identity/identity_function_run_example.r).

 <h3> Rarefaction analysis </h3>

-Rarefaction analysis and plots for Ammiad collection, per year, was generated using [rarefaction.r](rarefaction.r).
+Rarefaction analysis and plots for Ammiad collection, per year, was generated using [rarefaction.r](data_analysis/rarefaction.r).

 <h3> Principal component analysis </h3>

 Principal component analysis was done using the SNPRelate library directly from the VCF file.
-Code for running the analysis and generating the plots can be found in [pca.r](pca.r).
+Code for running the analysis and generating the plots can be found in [pca.r](data_analysis/pca.r).

 <h3> Individual-based simulations </h3>